DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cantharidine is also known as Spanish Fly and its beetle juice sold as an aphrodisiac.
 The reality is that it is ineffective for this purpose and in fact if swallowed is poisonous and possibly even fatal.

 Cantharidine is a vesicant that causes a blister to form on the wart or growth.
 This action lifts the wart off the skin and after a few days when the blister has dried the wart will come off.
 The action of cantharidine does not go beyond the epidermal cells, the basal layer remains intact hence no scarring.
-Cantharidine is sometimes effective in treating common viral warts and very frequently effective for molluscum contagiosum.
-Both are viral skin infections that result in small, harmless skin growths.
+Cantharidine is sometimes effective in treating common viral warts and is very frequently effective for molluscum contagiosum.
+Both are viral skin infections that result in small, benign lesions.

 Cantharidine should be used as follows.